By Julie Christensen

 Do you cut back Confederate jasmine?

-Confederate jasmine grows so quickly that it needs pruning to manage its size and keep it where you want it.
+Confederate jasmine is a fast-growing vine, it grows so quickly that it needs pruning to manage its size and keep it where you want it.
 Use clean, sterilized tools and perform your pruning right after the jasmine has flowered and blooms have faded.
 (Clean and sterilize your tools after cutting any diseased areas before you continue pruning.)
 To encourage the Confederate jasmine to grow fuller and more compact, you can cut it back to just beyond where it was pruned the year before.
 Otherwise, cut any branches that are broken, damaged, dead, or appear diseased.
 Remove branches that cross others, cause congestion, or grow outward.
 Pruning helps keep the plant healthy by allowing air circulation and sunlight to reach the interior foliage.

 Does Confederate jasmine bloom all summer?